Wolverine 1000 Mile Review — Are They Tough Enough?

 Wolverine 1000 Mile: To Buy or Not to Buy?

-So you’ve got about $350 to spend on a pair of boots that you can wear with a t-shirt, at a bar, or at work.
+So you’ve got about $350 to spend on a pair of boots that you can wear with a T-shirt, at a bar, or work.
 Do you go with the 1000 Mile?

-The quality control issues with loose threads and scratches were annoying, but ultimately inconsequential.
+The quality control issues with loose threads and scratches were annoying but ultimately inconsequential.
 Living and working in the boot?
 It’s a decent buy.
 It’s perfectly acceptable.
-The 1000 Miles are classic and versatile, and they work comfortably in bars, on long walks, in cities and in suburbs.
+The 1000 Miles are classic and versatile, and they work comfortably in bars, on long walks, in cities, and in the suburbs.
 As workboots, the slippery leather sole is hard to look past (though it does make them easy to break in).

 [Sold on these bad boys?
 Shop Wolverine 1000 Mile boots right here, for less.]